sisinflab/elliot/docs/source/guide/config.rst

         side_information:
             feature_data: this/is/the/path/to/features.npy

-For further details regarding the Data Loaders, please refer to **XXX**
+For further details regarding the Data Loaders, please refer to the :ref:`section<Data Loaders>`.

 Data Prefiltering